Leadwerks/Benchmarks/README.md

 Culling in this test is very minimal, since there are only three renderable objects, so it's purely just a test of updating draw speed.
 In a more complex scene I would expect to see a larger discrepency between the two renderers.
 This test has a lot of lights but the cost of calculating a visibility set for each shadow map render should be very low.

+Ultra Engine is rendering all shadow maps each frame.
+I am assuming Unity does the same.

 ### Animation ###

 This test evaluates each engine's efficiency when performing skinned animation.
 Each model has a unique skeleton that animates independently.